 Interface Specification ======================= I-1: Introduce a system table, a row in the table can contain an interval of several GTIDs, all having the same SID and consecutive GNOs.
 So the table definition should be: CREATE TABLE gtid_executed( sid CHAR(36) NOT NULL, -- Source ID gno_start BIGINT NOT NULL, -- First GNO of interval gno_end BIGINT NOT NULL, -- Last GNO of interval PRIMARY KEY(sid, gno_start) -- PK on interval start ) ENGINE = InnoDB; NOTES ===== 1.
 The passive slave never generates any new gtid when binlog is disabled and gtid_mode is enabled.
 What's the impact?
 We don't generate ids because they won't exist anywhere (on replication stream).
 So there is no impact.
 2. Should we disallow a server that has GTIDs stored in gtid_excuted table to be promoted master?
 No. I agree to allow a server that has GTIDs stored in gtid_excuted table to be promoted master base on that we can get purged/missed gtids back from dump/restore.
 3. We must keep binlogs history consistent.

-1. Create a mysql system table named gtid_executed, a row in the table can contain an interval of several GTIDs, all having the same SID and consecutive GNOs as following: CREATE TABLE gtid_executed( sid CHAR(36) NOT NULL, -- Source ID gno_start BIGINT NOT NULL, -- First GNO of interval gno_end BIGINT NOT NULL, -- Last GNO of interval PRIMARY KEY(sid, gno_start) -- PK on interval start ) ENGINE = InnoDB; 2.
-Store gtids into the gtid_executed table always if gtid_mode is enabled as following: INSERT INTO gtid_executed VALUES (SID, GNO, GNO) - If binlog is disabled and gtid_mode is enabled, store gtids from master's transactions, relayed BINLOG transactions and 'SET @@SESSION.GTID_NEXT' statement into gtid_executed table right before transaction prepare. - If binlog is enabled and gtid_mode is enabled, store GTIDs into both binlog and gtid_executed table.
+1. Create a mysql system table named gtid_executed if it does not exist, a row in the table can contain an interval of several GTIDs, all having the same SID and consecutive GNOs as following: CREATE TABLE IF NOT EXISTS gtid_executed( sid CHAR(36) NOT NULL, -- Source ID gno_start BIGINT NOT NULL, -- First GNO of interval gno_end BIGINT NOT NULL, -- Last GNO of interval PRIMARY KEY(sid, gno_start) -- PK on interval start ) ENGINE = InnoDB; Note: The gtid_executed table always exists after creation at any time as it is mysql internal system table.
+2. Store gtids into the gtid_executed table always if gtid_mode is enabled as following: INSERT INTO gtid_executed VALUES (SID, GNO, GNO) - If binlog is disabled and gtid_mode is enabled, store gtids from master's transactions, relayed BINLOG transactions and 'SET @@SESSION.GTID_NEXT' statement into gtid_executed table right before transaction prepare. - If binlog is enabled and gtid_mode is enabled, store GTIDs into both binlog and gtid_executed table.
+Note: No gtid is inserted into the gtid_executed table if gtid_mode is disabled.
 3. The gtid_executed table would be filled with singleton interval as we cannot use UPDATE instead of INSERT, because any concurrently executing transactions would conflict on the update.
 So we propose to create a FOREGROUND thread (we can not create a BACKGROUND thread as we have to create THD object to open gtid_executed table) and introduce a user variable 'executed_gtids_compression_period' to control how often the thread should be woken up to compress the gtid_executed table regularly. - To the user variable 'executed_gtids_compression_period', if value is 0, the thread never wakes up, if value is 1, wakes up every transaction.
-If value is 1000, wakes up every 1000 transactions. - We also added the thread's state info (suspending, compressing gtid_executed table) into performance_schema.threads table, so that user can monitor it and tune the user variable 'executed_gtids_compression_period' (The thread is in suspended mode most of the time, wakes up only when it needs). - THe thread runs always, user cannot kill it as we didn't add it into PROCESSLIST. - The thread opens a transactional context to execute the following within a single transaction on an non-autocommit mode: - Read each row by the PK in decreasing order, delete incompletely compressed rows from the gtid_executed table and fetch these deleted gtids at the same time. - Store compressed intervals from these deleted gtids into the gtid_executed table.
+If value is 1000, wakes up every 1000 transactions. - We also added the thread's state info (suspending, compressing gtid_executed table) into performance_schema.threads table, so that user can monitor it and tune the user variable 'executed_gtids_compression_period' (The thread is in suspended mode most of the time, wakes up only when it needs). - THe thread runs always, user cannot kill it as we didn't add it into PROCESSLIST. - The thread opens a transactional context to execute the following within a single transaction on an non-autocommit mode: - Read each row by the PK in increasing order, delete consecutive rows from the gtid_executed table and fetch these deleted gtids at the same time. - Store compressed intervals from these deleted gtids into the gtid_executed table.
 4. Report @@GLOBAL.GTID_EXECUTED and @@GLOBAL.GTID_PURGED from both binlog and gtid_executed table as following: - GLOBAL.GTID_EXECUTED = all gtids of gtid_executed table; - GLOBAL.GTID_PURGED = GLOBAL.GTID_EXECUTED - (GTID_EXECUTED_BINLOG - GTID_PURGED_BINLOG); (GTID_EXECUTED_BINLOG: gtid_set of gtids is ever logged in binary logs.
 GTID_PURGED_BINLOG : gtid_set of gtids is purged from binary logs.) - GLOBAL.GTID_EXECUTED is initialized with all gtids of gtid_executed table during server restarting.
 Every transaction's gtid is added into the GLOBAL.GTID_EXECUTED and gtid_executed table if gtid_mode is enabled after server restarts. - GLOBAL.GTID_PURGED is initialized with gtids from gtid_executed table and binlogs and precomputed as above during server restarting.
 After server restarts, added purged gtids into GLOBAL.GTID_PURGED when purging logs (regardless binlog is enabled or not), and added every transaction's gtid into GLOBAL.GTID_PURGED if binlog is disabled and gtid_mode is enabled. - A previous log event with GTID_EXECUTED_BINLOG (GTID_EXECUTED - GTID_ONLY_IN_TABLE) set is created when rotating binlog, so GTID_ONLY_IN_TABLE variable is maintained when binlog is enabled.
 GTID_ONLY_IN_TABLE is initialized with difference gtids from gtid_executed table and the latest binlog during server restarting.
 GTID_ONLY_IN_TABLE will never change since starting server. (we don't need maintain GTID_ONLY_IN_TABLE when binlog is disabled) - If gtid_executed_table is empty, add all gtids in GTID_EXECUTED_BINLOG into gtid_executed table during server restarting (Handle the upgrade case, and the case that a slave is provisioned from a backup of the master and the slave is cleaned by RESET MASTER and RESET SLAVE before this.). - The gtid_executed table is also initialized with gtid_purged when user is initializing it through SET GLOBAL gtid_purged.
 (It is possible to update the value of gtid_purged, but only by adding GTIDs to those already listed, and only when gtid_executed is unset—that is, on a new server.)
 5. The gtid_executed table is reset when resetting master.
 6. Gtid_table_persistor class It manages all operations on the gtid table. - m_count Count the append rows of the table. - save(Gtid *gtid) Insert the gtid into table. - save(Gtid_set *gtid_set) Store gtid set into the table. - compress() Compress intervals into consecutive GNOs in the table. - need_compress() Check if we need compress intervals into consecutive GNOs. - reset() Delete all rows from the table. - fetch_gtids_from_table(Gtid_set *gtid_set) Fetch gtids from the table and store them into gtid set.